ablil/one-character/README.md

 | y|yarn

 ## Contirbuting
-You are welcome to raise issue or pull requests :happy:
+You are welcome to raise issue or pull requests :smiley: